uplink-systems/terraform-module-ad-gpo/README.md

 ### Description

-The module **terraform-module-ad-gpo** is intended to create and manage a Group Policy object in a local AD.
+The module **terraform-module-ad-gpo** is intended to create and manage a Group Policy object in an On-Premise Active Directory.
 Optionally the Group Policy object can be linked to one or more Organisational Units and security settings can be configured within the Group Policy object.

 ### Requirements